 - Fed.
 R. Evid.
 611 (explaining the mode and order of examining witnesses).

 A plaintiff sued a defendant in federal court in connection with the dissolution of a franchise.
 In response to the plaintiff's request for production, the defendant provided his attorney with thousands of documents pertaining to the franchise.
 Included in those documents was a letter that the defendant had written to his attorney, which discussed the defendant's understanding of the agreement to dissolve the franchise.
-The defendant had given the letter to his nephew to proofread before delivering it to his attorney.
+The defendant, prior to sending the letter, had shown it to his nephew to gain his support regarding the matter.
 Before producing these documents to the plaintiff, the defendant's attorney took reasonable steps to redact any privileged information but did not notice the defendant's letter.
 As a result, the letter was turned over to the plaintiff.
 The defendant's attorney later learned of the inadvertent disclosure but did nothing to rectify the error.

 The plaintiff seeks to introduce the letter into evidence at trial.
 The defendant has objected, invoking the attorney-client privilege.